haoxins/haoxins.github.io/archived/2021-programming-rust.md

 ```

 ```
-The ? placed after a Result value is defined to work in almost the same way as the match expressions we defined to handle the Result values.
+The ? placed after a `Result` value is defined to work in almost the same way as the match expressions we defined to handle the `Result` values.

-If the value of the Result is an Ok, the value inside the Ok will get returned from this expression, and the program will continue.
+If the value of the `Result` is an `Ok`, the value inside the `Ok` will get returned from this expression, and the program will continue.

-If the value is an Err, the Err will be returned from the whole function as if we had used the return keyword so the error value gets propagated to the calling code.
+If the value is an `Err`, the `Err` will be returned from the whole function as if we had used the return keyword so the error value gets propagated to the calling code.